wengandrew/wengandrew.github.io/_pages/about.md

 I am a Postdoctoral Fellow in the [Battery Control Group at the University of Michigan](https://batterycontrolgroup.engin.umich.edu/).
 Before that, I was a [Staff Cell Engineer at Tesla](https://www.linkedin.com/in/wengandrew/), where I led projects on battery performance evaluation, systems modeling, and in-house 4680 cell development (2013 to 2024).
 My training blends elements from dynamic systems modeling, control theory, electrochemical engineering, software engineering, and materials characterization.

-My current research focuses on **energy systems modeling** with an emphasis on battery manufacturing process optimization and lifetime prediction.
+My current research focuses on **energy storage systems modeling** with an emphasis on battery manufacturing process optimization and lifetime prediction.
 My mission is to **build a knowledge base enabling new battery manufacturing technologies to be deployed rapidly, at scale, and sustainably**.
 I am also passionate about battery workforce development and have led research efforts to quantify labor productivity shifts due to the EV transition.

 I am actively involved in ongoing projects with the following organizations:
 - [_University of Michigan Electric Vehicle Center_](https://evc.engin.umich.edu/): Leading coursework development for a battery manufacturing course as part of the EV Masters Program to be launched in Fall 2025